This API has the following methods:

 - The OFA model.

-Runs an evolutionary search to find the best subnetwork whose MACs are in a given range.
+Runs an evolutionary search to find the best subnetwork whose flops are in a given range.

 - The OFA model.